 - Current résumé of theatrical experience

-- Official transcripts from all colleges and universities you have attended
+- Unofficial transcripts from all colleges and universities you have attended

 - An essay (no longer than one typewritten page) describing why you are pursuing training in theater

 - A completed approval form (for those seeking undergraduate credit).
 Completed forms should be emailed to firstname.lastname@example.org.

 Prior to submission you will be required to pay a nonrefundable, nonwaivable $50 application fee via credit card or PayPal.

 A: Applicants for The San Francisco Semester must be

 - Theater majors in their junior or senior year,